-William Lazonick, "Profits Without Prosperity: Stock Buybacks Manipulate the Market and Leave Most Americans Worse Off," Harvard Business Review, September 2014, 46-55; Lazonick, "Stock Buybacks"; Lazonick, "The Value-Extracting CFO."
+William Lazonick, "Profits Without Prosperity: Stock Buybacks Manipulate the Market and Leave Most Americans Worse Off," Harvard Business Review, September 2014, 46-55; Lazonick, "Stock Buybacks"; Lazonick, "The Value-Extracting CEO."

-47 Gene Smiley and Richard H. Keehn, "Margin Purchases, Brokers' Loans and the Bull Market of the Twentie," Business and Economic History.
+45 Gene Smiley and Richard H. Keehn, "Margin Purchases, Brokers' Loans and the Bull Market of the Twenties," Business and Economic History.
 2d series.
 17, 1988: 129-142.

-Lazonick, "Profits Without Prosperity"; Lazonick, "Stock Buybacks."
+46 Lazonick, "Profits Without Prosperity"; Lazonick, "Stock Buybacks."

-of its founders Gordon Moore and Robert Noyce and their connection with a pioneer venture capitalist Arthur Rock.
+listing requirements than the NYSE.
+By making it much easier for a young company to do an IPO a few years after its founding, the existence of NASDAQ induced private equity to flow to startups.
+The first company to list on NASDAQ was Intel, founded in 1968 and publicly listed in 1971.
+When Intel sought startup funding, without NASDAQ in place, the money was secured because of the reputation of its founders Gordon Moore and Robert Noyce and their connection with a pioneer venture capitalist Arthur Rock.
 But with NASDAQ in operation, a specialized industry dedicated to new-firm creation in high-tech fields rapidly emerged in the 1970s, especially in the region south of San Francisco, centered on Stanford University.
 It was also in 1971, the same year as NASDAQ's inauguration, that a local journalist dubbed this industrial district "Silicon Valley."